Heads up, our devs are blazing ahead—docs are catching up, so some features might not be fully documented yet.

 With this setup you can add products and other data, create sales, charge money paid by card or tapping, do refund, and more.

 • Some customers still prefer a physical receipt, so a receipt printer like a thermal printer is needed.
+Must have USB-connection and support ESCPOS (most modern receipt printers do).

 • To print price labels (those small stickers with EAN, price, SKU on it), a label printer is needed.
 This printer is also used for printing gift card numbers to stick onto some nice-looking gift cards.

-• Some stores want to print out pick lists, delivery notes, invoice papers, etc. and then a laser printer is needed, eventually an ink jet printer, however we do not recommend ink jet as they tend to dry literally dry out.
+• Some stores want to print out pick lists, delivery notes, invoice papers, etc. and then a laser printer is needed, eventually an ink jet printer, however we do not recommend ink jet as they tend to literally dry out.

 To connect all these peripherals to Flow Retail, you will also need a Flowbox, which is a cute tiny little box that connects Flow Retail with the devices connected to it.
 The Flowbox is delivered by us.